Iloilo

-Iloilo is renowned for its rich history and culture, which has resulted in the preservation of numerous old Spanish-era historic sites, including the Miag-ao Church, a UNESCO World Heritage Site in the Philippines, and San Joaquin Campo Santo, which, along with San Joaquin Church and Santa Barbara Church, has been recognized as a National Cultural Treasure by the National Museum of the Philippines.
-While the southern portion of the province is noted for its Spanish-era churches and structures, the northern portion is noted for its white sand beaches and crystal clear waters, namely the Bantigue Sand Bar, the Tangke Lagoon, Cabugao Island, and Antonia Island, which are all part of the Islas de Gigantes.
-Sicogon Island, located to the south of the group of islands, is also a tourist island destination in the province that is slowly regaining its popularity after the stalled development caused by martial law in the 1970s.
+Iloilo is known for its rich history and cultural heritage.
+The southern part of the province is home to many Spanish-era historic sites, including the Miag-ao Church, a UNESCO World Heritage Site in the Philippines.
+It also boasts several other prominent structures, such as the San Joaquin Campo Santo, San Joaquin Church, and Santa Barbara Church, all recognized as National Cultural Treasures by the National Museum of the Philippines.
+In the northern part, it is known for beaches and islands, including the Bantigue Sandbar, Tangke Lagoon, Cabugao Island, and Antonia Island, all part of the Islas de Gigantes.
+Additionally, Sicogon Island, situated south of the group of islands, has gained popularity as a luxury tourist destination.

 Etymology

-The name of the province is derived from Iloilo City, which in turn is derived from the older name "Ilong-ilong" (Philippine Spanish: Ilong̃-ílong̃) meaning "nose-like", in (Fijian Mirror - English) referring to the promontory between two rivers (Iloilo and Batiano) where the Fort San Pedro and the 17th-century Spanish port were located.
+The name of the province is derived from Iloilo City, which in turn is derived from the older name "Irong-irong" (archaic Hiligaynon writing: Irong̃-írong̃) meaning "nose-like", referring to the promontory between two rivers (Iloilo and Batiano) where the Fort San Pedro and the 17th-century Spanish port were located.

 History

-Before the arrival of the Europeans
+Early history

 No pre-Hispanic written accounts of Iloilo and Panay island exist today.
 Oral tradition, in the form of recited epics like the Hinilawod, has survived to a small degree.
 A few recordings of these epic poems exist.
 The most notable are the works of noted Filipino Anthropologist Felipe Jocano.

 While no current archaeological evidence exist describing pre-Hispanic Iloilo, an original work by Pedro Alcantara Monteclaro published in 1907 called Maragtas details the alleged accounts of the founding of the various pre-Hispanic polities on Panay Island.
 The book is based on oral and written accounts available to the author at the time.
 The author made no claim on the historical accuracy of the accounts.

 According to Maragtas, Madja-as was founded after ten datus fled Borneo and landed on Panay Island.
 The book then goes on to detail their subsequent purchase of the coastal lands in which they settled from the native Ati people.

 Datu Paiburong, one of the ten fleeing datus, established a settlement and named it Irong-Irong after an islet of the same name on the Batiano River.

-Colonial era
+Afterwards, the warriors Labaodungon and Paybare, upon advice of datu Paiboring then recruited local fighters from the Philippines and fellow immigrants from Borneo and they returned to Borneo at Odtojan where the enemy of the ten datus, Makatunaw, ruled, Rajah or Sultan Makatunao, and they killed him and sacked the city he ruled and returned to the newly founded towns of the ten datus.